davestephens/ansible-nas/docs/applications/timemachine.md

 Set `timemachine_enabled: true` in your `group_vars/all.yml` file.

-Enabling Time Machine will result in the installation of Avahi on the NAS system if it is not already installed.
-Avahi is required for Time Machine discovery.
+Enabling Time Machine will result in the installation of Avahi on the NAS system (if it is not already installed) and a Time Machine service configuration file for Avahi will be added to the system (at `/etc/avahi/services/timemachine.service`) to allow for Time Machine discovery by Macs on the local network.
 Avahi runs on the system, rather than in a container, as the same Avahi instance can be used to announce any number of services.

-The Samba server included in the Time Machine docker container logs to `STDOUT`S and is compatible with [Docker's built-in logging infrastructure.](https://docs.docker.com/config/containers/logging/)
+The Samba server included in the Time Machine docker container logs to `STDOUT` and is compatible with [Docker's built-in logging infrastructure.](https://docs.docker.com/config/containers/logging/)

 ## Specific Configuration